 March 31, 2020Vertex AI Workbench

-AI Platform Notebooks is now Generally Available.
+AI Platform Notebooks (now known as user-managed notebooks) is now Generally Available.
 Some integrations with and specific features of AI Platform Notebooks are still in beta, such as Virtual Private Cloud Service Controls, Identity and Access Management (IAM) roles, and AI Platform Notebooks API.

 February 04, 2020Vertex AI Workbench